Response: Technical Specifications

 IP Addresses and User Agents

 The IP address and user-agents used by Response can be found in the article "What IP addresses are used by Siteimprove?" (login required).
+We recommend you add all Response location IP addresses to your allow list to avoid the monitoring server being blocked.

 HTTP content scanning: GET request for the HTML is sent and parsed along with positive or negative matches are evaluated.